-Renee Bourgault, co-owner of Breadfarm, uses unrefined cane sugar instead of conventional granulated sugar.
-She finds its mild caramel flavor mimics the toasty graham flavor in her graham crackers.
-Keep in mind that unrefined cane sugar doesn’t cream with butter the same way that granulated sugar does – the mixture won’t get fluffy, but creamy.
+Renee Bourgault, co-owner of Breadfarm in Edison, WA, uses unrefined cane sugar instead of conventional granulated sugar in her graham crackers.
+Keep in mind that unrefined cane sugar doesn't cream with butter the same way that granulated sugar does—the mixture won't get fluffy, but creamy.
 Keeping the dough cold throughout the process of making it allows this rich dough to cut neatly and to bake without spreading.

 - 1 3⁄4 cups whole-wheat pastry flour